steeu/CKEditor/README.md

 This widget has the following properties:

 * __content__: datasource attribute for content

+### Functions
+This widget has the following functions:

 * __setValue()__: set current editor content
 * __getValue()__: get current editor content